ProfaneServitor/sdwui-docs/README.md

 permalink: /docs-readme
 ---

-This is docs translation repository for Stable Diffusion web User Interface.
+This is unofficial docs translation repository for Stable Diffusion web User Interface.

 ## How to translate a page